-Hong Kong police fire tear gas to disperse protesters
+HK police fire tear gas in Kowloon as protesters across harbor gatecrash Halloween

 British Foreign Secretary Dominic Raab said on Thursday Hong Kong should seek ways to de-escalate tension and find a political resolution, calling on both protesters and authorities to show restraint.

-China said after a meeting of its top leadership that it would safeguard Hong Kong’s prosperity and protect national security in the face of unrest there.
+China said after a meeting of its top leadership that it would safeguard Hong Kong’s prosperity and protect national security.

 Some protesters in Hong Kong have thrown petrol bombs at police, lit fires and trashed government buildings and businesses, especially those seen as pro-Beijing, during recent demonstrations.

-Note: (Editor’s note: Paragraph eight contains language that some readers my find offensive)